twitter/communitynotes/content/notes-on-twitter.md

   ]
 ---

 Community Notes' goal is to show helpful context to people when they come across potentially misleading information on Twitter.
 When a note is rated Helpful by contributors, it starts being shown directly on the Tweet.
-During this pilot phase, only a limited group of people in the US can see these notes, but our goal is to eventually show them to everyone.
 Here's how they show up:

 {{< figure src="../images/help-rate-this-note-expanded.png">}}